RELATIONSHIPS, SEX & HEALTH EDUCATION (RSHE)

 What We Cover in Each Year Group

-All class teachers will teach SRE and feel confident to teach this subject.
+All class teachers will teach Relationships and Sex Education (RSE) and feel confident to teach this subject.

 From 2020, all state primary schools in England will be required to teach children about relationships and health education.